DanielBarnett714/DozeAlert/docs/deliverables.md

 4. Initially, some users reported that they did not know how to go back to the home screen.
 We iterated by replacing the profile menu with a hamburger menu.
 We made the hamburger menu more apparent, and subsequent testers did not have the same issue.
 5. Users liked the idea of having a sound alarm telling them that they are drowsy.
 <br><br>

-For more information on the evaluation of the paper prototype, please visit [this link](https://drive.google.com/file/d/1OSQ1SdMF6oObkApD-TcTJ2zRFK4-cG2N/view?usp=sharing).
+<a href="https://drive.google.com/file/d/1OSQ1SdMF6oObkApD-TcTJ2zRFK4-cG2N/view?usp=sharing" id="download-button" class="btn-large waves-effect waves-light green" target="_blank">Evaluation on paper prototype</a>

 <br>
 <hr>